stats285/stats285.github.io/speaker_visit.md

 ## Accomedation
 Department of Statisics will arrange your lodging.
 Any questions regaridng hotel reservation shall be directed to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) (Email: elauderd AT stanford.edu).

 ## Instruction for reimbursement
 Please make sure you review [reimbursement policies](#reimbursement-policies) before you arrange your trip.
-To be reimbursed, they should submit all receipts to [Ms. Nicole Cobb](https://statistics.stanford.edu/people/nicole-cobb) (Email: ncobb AT stanford.edu).
-We would recommed that you also carbon copy STATS 285 team at <stats285.stanford AT gmail.com> while submitting your reimbursement.
+To be reimbursed, you should submit receipts to [Ms. Nicole Cobb](https://statistics.stanford.edu/people/nicole-cobb) (Email: ncobb AT stanford.edu).
+We would recommed that you infor STATS 285 team by carbon copying our email \<stats285.stanford AT gmail.com\> while submitting your reimbursement request.

 ## Reimbursement policies